 It’s the kind of food that leaves you full but not heavy, happy but not overwhelmed.

-Even though Drums serves beautiful Indian and South Indian dishes, it has Sri Lankan street-food roots — and that’s actually what gives the food its spark.
+Even though Drums serves beautiful Indian and South Indian dishes, it has Sri Lankan street-food roots — and that’s actually what gives the food its spark, traditional Sri Lankan Food with blend of Indian cuisine.
 Sri Lankan cooking brings a different kind of energy to the table: more punch, more freshness, more warmth.

-The mix of these three food cultures — Indian, South Indian, and Sri Lankan — makes Drums feel like a little flavour festival.
+The mix of these food cultures — Indian and Sri Lankan — makes Drums feel like a little flavour festival.

-If you’ve been hunting for the Best Indian Food Melbourne, or you just miss the taste of Authentic Indian Food Melbourne, Drums Melbourne is one of those places you’ll want to keep saved in your favourites.
+If you’ve been hunting for the Best South Indian Food Melbourne, Best Street-style Sri Lankan Food in Melbourne or you just miss the taste of Authentic Indian Food Melbourne, Drums Melbourne is one of those places you’ll want to keep saved in your favourites.

 It’s cosy and flavourful.
 It’s the kind of food you think about later in the day and go, “Yeah… I want that again.”
 And when it comes to South Indian food Melbourne, Drums is easily one of the warmest, most satisfying spots to enjoy it.